Guy0017/ncnews/README.md

 ## 4. Tests

 Tests are written with jest, jest-sorted and supertest.
-They are located in the "./__tests__/ folder".
+These are located in the "./__tests__/" folder.
 Run tests with the following terminal command:

 ```bash
 $ npm test app.test.js